20 of the Best Emotional, Story-Driven Games Right Now

 3. The Last of Us – The #1 Saddest Video Game Story

-Set in a post-apocalyptic world ravaged by an infection, The Last of Us tells the story of Joel, a hardened survivor, and Ellie, a young girl who may be the key to finding a cure for the infection.
-The journey they undertake is fraught with danger, but the evolving relationship between the two protagonists is the core of the game.
+Set in a post-apocalyptic world, The Last of Us tells the story of Joel, a hardened survivor, and Ellie, a young girl who may be the key to finding a cure for the infection.

 4. To the Moon – An Emotional Story That’ll Make You Cry

-At the heart of To the Moon is a deeply emotional and touching story about regret, love, and memory.
 The game follows two doctors, Dr. Rosalene and Dr. Watts, who work for a company that can alter the memories of dying patients to fulfill their last wishes.
-They’re tasked with changing the memories of an elderly man named Johnny to make him believe he went to the moon.
+They’re tasked with changing the memory of a man named Johnny to fulfil his dream of going to the moon.

 Gameplay: The game is mostly a walking simulator with a few puzzles, focusing story over gameplay.
-A significant portion of the gameplay involves navigating through Johnny’s memories in reverse-chronological order, starting from his old age and going back to his childhood.
-As players journey through these memories, they piece together the events of Johnny’s life and the reasons behind his last wish.
+A significant portion of the gameplay involves going through Johnny’s memories in reverse-chronological order, starting from his old age and going back to his childhood.
+By doing this, players will piece together the events of Johnny’s life and the reasons behind his last wish.

 5. What Remains of Edith Finch – Short, Sad Interactive Story